 - The proposals seek to replace the original aluminium windows with modern double glazed powder coated aluminium window that match the original design.
-The minor increase in the frame sizes of the new windows is not considered be discernible to either the appearance or daylighting levels. - Increased risk of internal condensation forming around single glazed windows causing fabric decay to adjacent original timber surrounds - The significant improvement in thermal performance achieved with double glazed like-for-like equivalents
+The minor increase in the frame sizes of the new windows is not considered be discernible to either the appearance or daylighting levels. - New opening lights will match the original centre pivot hung design. - Changes from opening lights to fixed lights will better match the existing frame profiles where double glazed equivalents are proposed. - Changes from single glazed to double glazed will reduce risks of internal condensation forming and causing fabric decay to adjacent original surfaces - The significant improvement in thermal performance achieved with double glazed like-for-like equivalents - The proposed new windows are intended to match as closely as possible the colour of the existing using powder coated paints.
+The existing aluminium windows are believed to have been anodized and have a weathered patina across their surface.